willkg/socorro-siggen/README.rst

                         offset: <string>  // offset in hex for this frame

                         // Signature parts are computed using frame data in this order:
+                        //
                         // 1. if there's a function (and optionally line)--use that
                         // 2. if there's a file and a line--use that
                         // 3. if there's an offset and no module/module_offset--use that
                         // 4. use module/module_offset
                     },
                     ...
                 ],

                 thread_name: <string>,  // Optional, The name of the thread.
-                                        // This isn't used, yet, but might be in the future for debugging purposes
+                                        // This isn't used, yet, but might be in the future for
+                                        // debugging purposes.

                 frame_count: <int>  // This is the total number of frames.
-This isn't used },
+This isn't used.
+            },
             ...
         ],